 How Much Does Youth Hockey Cost in Louisiana?

-Louisiana hockey defies expectations, with active programs in Baton Rouge and the New Orleans area.
-The passionate community makes the most of limited rink infrastructure, but families face the highest rink costs in the Gulf region and must travel to Texas or Florida for competitive tournaments.
+Louisiana has active hockey programs in Baton Rouge and the New Orleans area despite the state's climate.
+The community works around limited rink infrastructure, but families face the highest rink costs in the Gulf region and must travel to Texas or Florida for competitive tournaments.

 Season Cost by Level